ns23/ImageCompression/README.md

 Python script to compress Images in a folder and all subfolders inside it without losing quality and exif information.

-In the script quality value is set to70 % of original value.Can be changed based on requiremnet
+In the script quality value is set to 60 % of original value.Can be changed based on requiremnet

 ## Dependencies
 1.Pillow